About Free Black Thought

 Quite simply, Murray stood for complexity, and the black experience was—and is, and always will be—complex.
 What he was saying is that there is no prescription for being black, no program to conform to, despite what groups were calling for from their various corners.

 Connie Morgan is a Christian, wife, mother and UX Researcher located in the Pacific Northwest.
-Connie has a background in economics and public relations and has worked in higher ed and marketing.
+She has a background in economics and public relations and has worked in higher ed and marketing.
 She served five years in the United States military as a military intelligence officer.
-Her main research and writing interests are the family, education, and personal liberty generally.
-She tweets here.
+Her main...